fbpx

 The data showed that the police officers mostly stopped and frisked African Americans and Hispanics.
 This happened despite most of those people being innocent or not as suspicious as predicted.

-Subsequently, actual incidents of crime were in fact similar across all races.
+Subsequently, actual incidents of crime were similar across all races.
 When considering all predictor variables, including the race attribute, the model learned to correlate race with the criminality outcome.
 Then, the researchers were able to get a more accurate spotting of criminals.
 Researchers used variables that only related to a person’s criminality.

 This was instead of if they had of built a model highly dependent on race and appearance.